esphome/esphome-docs/components/climate/thermostat.rst

   - ``dry``
   - ``fan_only``
   - ``auto``

+  This value is used if you flash your device for the first time.
+This means that if you want your thermostat configuration to start in a certain state, you should configure this.
+If not configured, you have to change the mode (once) via e.g. the UI of Home Assistant.

 - **default_target_temperature_low** (*Optional*, float): The default low target temperature for the control algorithm.
 This can be dynamically set in the frontend later.